Removing Reflections from RAW Photos: Reflection removal

 \subsection{Upsampler}

-The upsampler architecture is summarized in \cref{sec:upsampler} and \cref{fig:upsampler}.
+The upsampler is shown in \cref{fig:upsampler} and introduced in \cref{sec:upsampler}.
 It transforms low resolution outputs $t$, $r$ from the base model to a flexible output resolution.
-We use a Gaussian pyramid and apply the same upsampler at each level, \cref{fig:upsampler}.
-The upsampler projects the low resolution, $3$-channel inputs $(m, r, t)$ into a high dimensional space $\phi$ using convolutions in an expand-and-contract pattern.
+We use a Gaussian pyramid and apply the same upsampler at each level.
+The upsampler projects the low-res, $3$-channel inputs $(m, r, t)$ into a high dimensional space $\phi$ using convolutions in an expand-and-contract pattern.
 We use $3\times3$ kernels for feature expansion, and $1\times 1$ kernels for contraction.
 There are $3$ layers with hidden dimensions $(32, 16), (64, 32), (128, 64)$.
-We use leaky ReLU nonlinearities between the hidden layers, and no skip connections.
+We use leaky ReLU between the hidden layers, and no skip connections.
 Batch norms are omitted to facilitate a feature matching process, described next.

 The components $t$ and $r$ are separated by identifying low resolution features $\phi_t$ and $\phi_r$ in the low resolution mixture $\phi_m$.
 We predict $2$, per-pixel, per-channel low resolution masks using a mask prediction module, \cref{fig:upsampler} (bottom), which uses a paired-channel MLP (defined in \cref{sec:supp:base_model}) to predict its affine transforms (see also \cref{sec:upsampler}).
 The joint mask predictor also uses a paired-channel MLP, but it directly outputs the final masks rather than affine transforms.
 The input, hidden, and output dimensions of both paired-channel MLPs are $(2, 2, 2, 1, 2)$.
 The final layer is fully connected.
 As noted in \cref{sec:supp:base_model}, these MLPs can be implemented efficiently as a series of grouped $1\times 1$ convolutions.